 It’s more cost effective

 This one we’ve discussed in a few other articles, and it’s still relevant now: camping is cheaper than staying in a hotel!
 (And when you’ve got a campervan, it’s not even less luxurious!)
 A night in a campground can range from $10 to $40+.
-Compare that to a hotel room which, at the peak of a busy Alaskan summer, can run between $150 and $400!
+Compare that to a hotel room which, at the peak of a busy Alaskan summer, can run close to $400!
 Plus, in a campervan, you’ve got your rental car, hotel room and meals all rolled into one!
 Check out this article for how renting a camper van can help you save some dough on your vacation.

 It’s socially distant

-These days, the risks associated with COVID-19 are the determining factor in most of our activities, and fortunately camping is one of those safe activities.
+These days, the risks associated with COVID-19 are the determining factor in many of our activities, and fortunately camping is one of those safe activities.
 Most people go camping to get away from the crowds, and every campsite in a National Park or National Forest, and even in many private campgrounds, is already more than 6 feet away from its neighbors.

 A sweet irony of camping, though, is that even when you go to get away from people, you also have instant camaraderie with your fellow campers.
 You already know that you share some values: love for the outdoors and appreciation for the natural world, so it’s easy to strike up a conversation about those things.
 It’s a way to stay socially distant and also be connected with each other.